zecht12/literacrypto/README.md

 ## Getting Started

-To get started with LiteraCrypto, visit our [website](https://literacrypto.vercel.app) and sign up for an account.
+To get started with LiteraCrypto, visit our [website](https://literacrypto.vercel.app).

 ## Contributing